 The following two factors cause this to be true:

-A: Studies have show that shading air conditioners and especially just shading condensing sections is of little value.
+A: Studies have shown that shading air conditioners and especially just shading condensing sections is of little value.
 In fact, improper installation can actually cause restricted airflow to the unit resulting in increased run time and higher operating costs.

 A: Replacing your old air conditioning unit with a new system should be showing you summer air conditioning savings.
 However, in comparing one month to another, or one year to another, you must also account for weather and temperature differences.